Respo

 POLICY REVIEW

-This Interest Rate Policy will be reviewed and updated periodically for any changes and be approved by Board.
+This Interest Rate Policy will be reviewed and updated at least once a year to reflect any necessary changes and be approved by Board.

 PENAL CHARGES